Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 Not only does it increase your chances of obtaining a work permit or visa, but it also makes for a more relaxed stay and employment.

 Over 30 nations globally have French as their primary or national language.
-Those who want to move overseas will find it advantageous.
+This is advantageous for those who want to move overseas.

 Also, Once you learn French, you can improve your personal and career prospects in Canada if you intend to live there.
-If you get B2 in TEF or TCF, you can earn bonus points to expand your chances.
+If you get a B2 in TEF or TCF, you can earn bonus points to increase your chances of acceptance.
 You can look for some TEF Canada courses.

 No matter where you live in a Francophone region, French will be critical to your everyday life.
 The top rationale is that most of the locals do not speak English.